miiimchelle/baseline-plugin/README.md

 - can be edited as thinking evolves
 - can be deleted if it’s no longer relevant

-When you need to share context outside Figma, you can export everything to Markdown.
+When you need to share context outside Figma, you can export everything to Markdown, maybe put it in a Loop component.

 ---